jbcurtin/toggl-invoice-generator/README.md

-# Bill Generator using Toggl.com API
+# Invoice Generator using Toggl.com API

 A script that will generate a PDF from Toggl.com API.
 Easy to automate from CRON or use from 26 the Command Line Interface.
 Following Flask App Factory Pattern and 12 Factor App best practices.
 All configuration